 The Temporary Foreign Worker Program is a temporary Canada work visa which is meant to provide opportunities for foreigners who want to work in Canada for a short period of time.
 Under the TFWP people can work in the country for only 6 months, with a possibility to extend their visa.

-During this time, the foreign worker can only work for one employer and they get a work permit and visa.
+Under the Temporary Foreign Worker Program, the foreign worker can only work for one employer.
 They must live in the city in Canada, where their job is and must follow Canadian laws.
 If the worker wants to apply for a visa extension, he should do that before his visa is expired.
-Otherwise, he must leave Canada and return to home country after his visa expires.
+Otherwise, he must leave Canada and return to his home country after his visa expires.

 The requirements to become eligible as a temporary foreign worker in Canada are quite lengthy.
 The Canadian Government wants to make sure that the jobs of their citizens and permanent residents aren’t taken by foreign workers.
 Therefore, it requires that a Canadian company presents a proof a vacancy couldn’t be filled by a citizen or permanent resident.
 This document is known as a Labor Market Impact Assessment (LMIA), and it is absolutely important for a person who seeks to become a temporary foreign worker.

 Other requirements are: